foundriesio/docs/source/rtos/branching.rst

 upstream release branches.
 That is, both trunk development and monthly snapshots are based on commits in upstream master branches.

-However, Genesis may cherry-pick or otherwise merge in changes that went to upstream release branches during mainline development, which then end up in that month's snapshot branch.
+However, RTOS MicroPlatform may cherry-pick or otherwise merge in changes that went to upstream release branches during mainline development, which then end up in that month's snapshot branch.

-.. _branching-sauce:
+.. _rtos-branching-sauce:

 Extra Rules For Repositories with Upstreams
 -------------------------------------------